A custom built desktop computer with RGB lighting.

 • Entertainment

-Browsing the internet, watching a movie or playing music in the background – perfect!
-Though, too many tabs in the browser will deplete your memory, so be aware of that.
+• Browsing the internet, watching a movie, or playing music in the background – perfect!
+However, too many tabs in the browser will deplete your memory, so be aware of that.

 • Small Retail Business

-Running any kind of POS software for a small retail business, with an email client open in the background will work just fine.
+• Running any POS software for a small retail business with an email client open in the background will work just fine.
 Cheap tablets are perfect for this.

 • Writing/Blogging

-If you’re an author, and you’re writing a book or you are a blogger, any kind of text editing will not be a problem for such machines.
+• If you’re an author, writing a book, or blogging, text editing will not be problematic for such machines.

 • Photo Editing

-Simple photo editing and storage for the same will also work.
-And I’m not talking Photoshop or similar advance graphics software here.
+• Simple photo editing and storage for the same will also work.
+And I’m not talking about Photoshop or similar advanced graphics software here.

 Mid-range Computers / Workstations